iesl/paper_coref/doc/installation/installing_parscit.md

 ## Installing perl libraries ##

-The version of perl on blake does not have all of the dependencies necessary to run ParsCit and so we need to install them.
-However, since we do not have root priviledges, we need to use the perl package ``local::lib`` which allows us to install dependencies to your account.
+If the version of perl does not have all of the dependencies necessary to run ParsCit, we need to install them.
+However, often we do not have root priviledges, so we need to use the perl package ``local::lib`` which allows us to install dependencies to your account.

 ### Perl Version ###

-The version of perl we recommend using is installed on blake at: ```/opt/perl/bin/perl5.14.2```
+The version of perl we used was ```perl5.14.2```

 ### local::lib ##